-We have deep-rooted experience and beliefs in promoting an inclusive, accepting, and loving environment.
-We provide culturally humble services to an array of diverse populations.
-This includes providing LGBTQIA+ affirmative services, working with BIPOC individuals, and individuals with disabilities.
-New Leaf believes in offering a safe, welcoming environment for diverse communities.
+At New Leaf, we promote an inclusive, accepting, and loving environment.
+Providing culturally humble services to an array of diverse populations, including LGBTQIA+ affirmative services, working with BIPOC individuals, and differently abled individuals, we believe in offering a safe, welcoming environment for anyone who feels marginalized or “othered.”

 I am passionate about working with human beings from all walks of life and backgrounds.
 I particularly enjoy working with youth and adults who identify as part of the LGBTQIA+ “galaxy.”
 Additionally, I have extensive experience working with high-risk populations and survivors of intimate partner domestic violence and trauma.
 I understand and empathize with what it is like to struggle in silence with past or ongoing trauma, as well as trying to navigate life with anxiety following you at every turn.
 I enjoy working with teens, young adults, parents, and couples who are ready to begin working towards growth.

 I am passionate about working with teens, young adults, parents, and couples who are committed to healing and self-discovery.
 I have years of experience working directly with teens and individuals transitioning out of IOP programs and am invested in bridging the gap between intensive programs and everyday life.
 I pride myself on being inclusive and working with a range of populations, including those who identify as LGBTQIA+.
 I seek to help all clients cope with everyday stressors of life such as in work, school, and social relationships.
 I also enjoy working with older adults, and those who may struggle with chronic illness.
 It’s important to me to create a meaningful relationship with clients to ensure they feel comfortable being vulnerable with me about difficult topics.